 Step 40.
 Under the “Your account” window, fill in the Username, Password, Re-enter password, and Password hint text boxes.

 Step 41.
-Click on the Finish button once the above steps are completed.
+Click on the

 Now you should have a fully functioning Windows 8.1 running on your VM.